Protesters chant for a "Russia without Putin"

 MOSCOW In the middle of the crowd on Saturday at Russia's largest opposition protest in years, a big banner bore a simple message: Putin must go.

-But while organisers did not include the prime minister's resignation in their list of demands, much of the ire was directed at Putin.
+But while organizers did not include the prime minister's resignation in their list of demands, much of the ire was directed at Putin.

 For Olga, 38, the vote reconfirmed a conviction that as Putin has gained power over more than a decade as president and then prime minister, the people he governs have become increasingly powerless.